Ever had the feeling that VIPER should be simpler?

 As long as arrows point one way only, there will be no screw-ups like the network client telling the router to navigate to the login screen.
 For why this would be bad, see points one and two above.

-The view is a special case because it displays data and accepts user input.
+The view is a particular case because it displays data and accepts user input.
 Because of this, view and presenter need bidirectional communication.
 But at least, they don’t need to depend on each other.
-They can depend on protocols:
+They can rely on protocols:

 Or one element may offer a closure that the other can set to receive events.